RakV1342/test-markdown/README.md

 Usage:
 ---
 The exporter can be run as a standalone python script, built into a container or run as a pod in Kubernetes.
+The corresponding drop-downs explain how to deploy it in each of the manners.

 <details>
 <summary>Usage as a Python Script</summary>